volkmannp/ntbgraphics/README.md

 installation needs another function (‘install\_github’) that in turn is part of the devtools package.

-## Demo
+# Demo

 After installing ntbgraphics, you probably want to explore the package with some random data or might simply be curious how to specifically deal with the functions provided.
 Thus, below you may find some lines of code that address this inquisitiveness.
-However, they do not explore every single possible option available for the functions of this package.
+However, they do not explore every single possible option available for the functions of this package which you may try out on your own.

 The example data used for the following is provided within the package by being included in the installed files.
 You may simply copy all lines